Insights from a serial software startup founder

 Reimbi started out much the same way as his previous two businesses.

-David came up with the idea after he saw how painful the job candidate reimbursement process was—both for candidates themselves, and the recruiting and finance team handling the reimbursement.
+David came up with the idea after he saw how painful the job candidate reimbursement process was—both for candidates themselves and the recruiting and finance team handling the reimbursement.
 The process is entirely different from reimbursing employees, and it’s very time-consuming.
 David says that on average, it takes about 81 minutes of work for the recruiting and finance teams to reimburse a candidate.
-After that, the candidate has to wait 4-6 weeks to get their money back.
+After that, the candidate has to wait four to six weeks to get their money back.
 All in all, it’s a pretty dismal process for everyone involved.

 Shortly after he decided to create a new product to solve that problem, David met his co-founder through an online software development community.

-David quickly realized, again, that it was going to be really hard to get momentum when he was only able to work on the business part-time.
+David quickly realized again that it would be difficult to gain momentum when he was only able to work on the business part-time.

-He decided to focus on the Reimbi full time (except for a few short-term contract jobs) and his bet paid off.
-He was able to phase out contract work in February 2019 and his co-founder went full-time on Reimbi in December 2018.
+With the exception of a few short-term contract jobs, he gave his full attention to Reimbi, and his bet paid off.
+He phased our contract work in February 2019, and his co-founder went full-time on Reimbi in December 2018.
 Now, Reimbi has been accepted into TinySeed, a new accelerator that provides funding and mentorship for bootstrapped startups.
 Reimbi is also adding clients, growing the team, and working to achieve ambitious growth goals.

-On the other hand—if you have great ideas that don’t always work out quite the way you hoped, and you’ve got tenacity and a tremendous drive to make things better—hopefully, it helps to know that a venture that seems like a false start is actually a step in the right direction, and sometimes a great idea won’t pay off until you get enough momentum.
+On the other hand, this may resonate with you if you have great ideas that don’t always work out quite the way you hoped, and you’ve got tenacity and a tremendous drive to make things better.
+A venture that seems like a false start may be a step in right direction, and sometimes a great idea won't payoff until your gain enough momentum.

 Back to Blog